Electric, Gas & Water savings. Made simple.

 As you now know, a Letter of Authority is a fundamental document in the process of switching business energy suppliers through a business energy broker such as Exchange Utility.
 By granting this authorisation, you authorise the broker to act on your behalf, streamline the switching process, and potentially secure better energy deals for your business.

-You can view and download our own Letter of Authority and if you have any further questions, our team of business energy brokers will be more than happy to help assist you by answering any questions you have and providing you with an overview of how we can help your business to secure a new energy contract.
+You can view and download the Exchange Utility Letter of Authority and if you have any further questions, our team of business energy brokers will be more than happy to help assist you by answering any questions you have and providing you with an overview of how we can help your business to secure a new energy contract.

 To get started, either call us on 0800 9777 000 or fill in our energy quote form to see how much you could save…